 Many Alaskans, once retired, leave Alaska in late November when the weather becomes crisp.
-They return after snow-melt in May when the weather gets awesome again.
-These people are still Alaskans and hence eligible for the permanent fund dividend as they live in the State for more than six month.
+They return after snow-melt in May when the weather gets awesome and comfortable again.
+These people are still Alaskans and hence eligible for the permanent fund dividend (more information on the fund at the link) as they live in the State for more than six months.
 They also get called for jury duty.

 Snowbirds like tourists wear different clothes than the 365-12-7-24 Alaskans.
 However, they can be easily distinguished from tourists.
 Unlike tourists, they don’t wear long sleeves in summer, they wear real bags, and no sneakers or Birkenstocks.
 Furthermore, their cars don’t look like they go thru the car-wash every week.

 Snowbirds are part of the community, and people worry when they do not show up at their usual time.

 What I wore lately

 I love that this jumper can be worn many different ways.
 Now I can wear it alone as a summer dress for work.
 Later in fall, it will make a great outfit with a shirt underneath.
 In early winter, before the snowbirds leave, a sweater underneath or worn over the dress make for other great work outfits.
 The dress’ dark navy blue color goes with nearly everything in my closet.
 Here I added a tailored leather jacket in case the AC is an overachiever.